Underwood-Inc/strixun-stream-suite/packages/api-framework/encryption/README.md

 ---

-## [EMOJI] What's This All About?
+## ★ What's This All About?

 In simple terms, this library helps you **protect sensitive information** by scrambling it in a way that only authorized people can unscramble.
 Whether you're building a web app, an API, or handling files, this suite gives you the tools to keep data safe from prying eyes.

 **The best part?** It works everywhere—in your browser, on Cloudflare Workers, and anywhere JavaScript runs.
-No complicated setup, no headaches—just import and go!
-[EMOJI]
+No complicated setup, no headaches—just import and go! ★ ---

----

 ## [FEATURE] Why Should You Care?